 - Please bring your child to the Crossroads Registration located on the 1st floor along the Blue Path in the main hospital.

 Instructions if your child is admitted through the Patient Admitting Department the day of the liver biopsy:

 - Blood tests will be done when your child is admitted.
 An IV (intravenous) line will be inserted to prepare for the test.

 - Please bring your child to the Admitting Department located on the 1st Floor along the Blue Path in the main hospital.

 Your child will have general anesthesia for this procedure.
 It is very important to follow these instructions exactly:

-- Your child may have breast milk up to 4 hours and formula up to 6 hours before the procedure and water or Pedialyte® up to 4 hours before the procedure.
-All semi-liquids and solid foods MUST BE STOPPED 8 hours before the procedure.
+- Your child may have breast milk up to 4 hours and formula up to 6 hours before the procedure.
+All other semi-liquids (liquids that you cannot see through EXCEPT for formula or breast milk) and solid foods MUST BE STOPPED 8 hours before the procedure.